ganelson/inform/scripts/READMEscript.txt

 It has several times ranked in the top 100 most influential programming languages according to the TIOBE index.

+The architecture is as follows.
+The "front end" of Inform7 turns natural language source text into an intermediate representation called "Inter".
+The "back end", which can also be compiled as an independent tool also called Inter, performs code generation to turn inter into Inform 6 code.
+Inform 6, the final form of the original Inform project (1993-2001), then compiles this to a "story file" for one of two virtual machines, "Glulx" or "the Z-machine".
+On a release compilation, a further tool called Inblorb packages this up as a stand-alone website or download.

 ## Licence

 Except as noted, copyright in material in this repository (the "Package") is